-Prerequisite(s): BIO103(Human Anatomy and Physiology), HPE104(Components of Fitness Training), HPE114(Health and Safety Education), HPE205(Introduction to Health, Physical Education, and Exercise Science)
+Prerequisite(s): 1 of BIO103(Human Anatomy and Physiology), BIOL2610-C(Human Anatomy and Physiology I); HPE104(Components of Fitness Training), HPE114(Health and Safety Education), HPE205(Introduction to Health, Physical Education, and Exercise Science)

 Stress Management

 This course introduces students to concepts related to stress and stress management.
 Along with the study of the role of stress in dysfunction of the human body, individual assessments and reflection are used to assist students in developing a greater understanding of the role of stress in their life.
 Individual stress management plans will be constructed.
 (Fall)